 This two-story bookstore is housed in a historic 100-year-old bank building.
 You can even find bookshelves lining the old bank vault.

-Lose yourself in a maze of towering bookshelves at the Labyrinth, walk through the famous book tunnel, and browse through a vast collection of new and used books inside different themed rooms.
+Visitors can lose themselves in a maze of towering bookshelves at the Labyrinth, walk through the famous book tunnel, and browse through a vast collection of new and used books inside different themed rooms.

 In addition to books, this funky and eclectic space is home to several art studios and galleries, a comic book store, a record shop, a cafe, and even a yarn store.

-There are unique art installations all throughout the store, it gives off Hogwarts vibes!
+There are unique art installations all throughout the store.
+It gives off Hogwarts vibes!

 The Last Bookstore really is one of the coolest bookstores we’ve ever visited!
 It’s a great place to find the latest books, search for rare first editions, and lose yourself for a few hours.